 Change Can Be hard

-When old patterns and programming are involved, change is feels almost insurmountable.
+When old patterns and programming are involved, change feels almost insurmountable.
 It feels like the way we do things is the only way they can be done.
-We firmly believe in our minds that there is no other way to do what we do the way we have always done it.
-The funny part is that we never consider the fact the way we have done it has not worked!
-We find out we did what we did, because that is what we did, no other reason then it was how we did it, no logic, no evidence of success, rhyme or reason, the sole reason is: because.
+We firmly believe there is no other way to do what we do than the way we have always done it.
+The funny part is that we never consider that the way we have done it hasn’t worked!
+We find out we did what we did, because that is what we did, no other reason than it was how we did it, no logic, no evidence of success, rhyme or reason, the sole reason is: because.

-Growth is about moving past old patterns and creating new positive ones, hopefully, healthier ones.
+Growth is about moving past old patterns and creating new, healthier ones.
 If a depressed person who is struggling with isolation and feeling alone spends Friday and Saturday Nights in their small apartment by themselves, not feeling depressed will be challenging.
 If an alcoholic’s route home from work every day passes the bar that they drink at, not drinking there will be hard.
-If someone who is always late for work wakes at the same time and follows the same schedule and thinks they will magically be on time tomorrow, chances are they will end up feeling ashamed and embarrassed by showing up late for their appointments once again.
+If someone who is always late for work wakes up at the same time, follows the same schedule, and thinks they will magically be on time tomorrow, chances are they will end up feeling ashamed and embarrassed when they show up late for their appointments once again.
 If you think you can do the same things and get different results just because you want to, you may be walking down a garden path toward destruction.
-The question we have to ask ourselves when receiving guidance or trying to decide if we want to do something differently is simple; “If the bottom that got me where I am now is miserable, awful, and disgusting, what is the next bottom for me if I am not willing to do something different?”
+The question we have to ask ourselves when receiving guidance or trying to decide if we want to do something differently is simple: “If the bottom that got me where I am now is miserable, awful, and disgusting, what is the next bottom for me if I am not willing to do something different?”
 If your answer gives you satisfaction that what you are doing is working, maybe you do not need guidance or support.
 If your answer is a rumbling in your belly, maybe it is time to try something different.

 “No one can tell what goes on in between the person you were and the person you become.
 No one can chart that blue and lonely section of hell.
 There are no maps of the change.
 You just come out the other side.
 Or you don’t.”
 Stephen King from The Stand